evandor/skysail-wiki/services/user-management.md

-# User Management
+# Users and Authentication

-User Managment is a big topic and there are three sub-chapters dealing with _Authentication_, _Authorization _and the actual _management of users and their roles_.
+User Managment is a big topic and there are three sub-chapters dealing with _Authentication_, _Authorization \_and the actual \_management of users and their roles_.

 ## Relevant Bundles